Prosecutor says Trump wants ‘sweeping immunity’ in tax fight

 Trump’s lawyers have called the subpoena requests by Vance, a Democrat, a “bad faith effort to harass” Trump.

-Trump’s lawyers say records shouldn’t be released until Trump leaves office.
+Trump’s lawyers asked Marrero to declare the subpoena unenforceable until Trump leaves office.

+The subpoena pertained to an investigation seeking records related to payments that former Trump lawyer Michael Cohen helped arrange to the porn actress Stormy Daniels and model Karen McDougal during the 2016 presidential campaign to keep either woman from speaking publicly about alleged affairs with Trump.

+Trump has denied any sexual relationship with either woman, saying any payments were personal matters, not campaign expenses.